runpod-workers/worker-vllm/docs/conventions.md

 #### Documentation Conventions:

 - When documenting commonly used environment variables (especially in `README.md`), always include: what it controls, when you’d change it, safe example values, and key trade-offs (VRAM vs throughput vs latency).
-- Call out worker-specific behavior that overrides upstream vLLM defaults (e.g., multi-GPU auto tensor parallel sizing) and whether a setting affects the vLLM engine, OpenAI compatibility, or RunPod worker runtime.
+- Call out worker-specific behavior that overrides upstream vLLM defaults (e.g., multi-GPU auto tensor parallel sizing) and whether a setting affects the vLLM engine, OpenAI compatibility, or Runpod worker runtime.

 ### 4. **Docker & Deployment**